jagenjo/litescene.js/guides/scripting.md

 - Remember to unbind every event you bind, otherwise the editor could have erratic behaviour.
 - When using LS.Component.Script keep in mind that when the context is created (when your global code is executed) if you try to access to the scene tree to retrieve information (like nodes) it is possible that this info is not yet available because it hasnt been parsed yet.
 - You can name the scripts by putting the name in the first like inside a comment like this: ```//@script_name ``` this may be useful if you are using the WebGLStudio editor as the name will be shown instead of the component class name.

-## ScriptFromFile ##

-The problem with **LS.Components.Script** is that sometimes you want to have the same script shared among several nodes of the scene.
-In that case you can create a **ScriptFromFile** component.
-This component loads the script from a file instead of storing it inside the component, this way if the script file is modified all components using that script will be affected.

-ScriptsFromFile behave as regular Scripts, they have their own context, but because its load is asynchromous it means their context will be created later in time after the scene has started, keep that in mind (events like start will me called once the node is loaded).

 ## Global Scripts ##